 Although creativity runs through Andre Dubus III’s blood, he long chose to ignore it.
 Despite being the son of the highly celebrated short story writer Andre Dubus II and the nephew of novelist Elizabeth Nell Dubus, he never dreamed of a literary career.
 But that all changed one day when he felt an inexplicable urge to start writing, and from there abandoned a life full of violence and dedicated himself to the arts.
 In this unique presentation, Dubus will discuss his own experience with the creative process, which he feels is largely an act of humbling yourself to the craft, surrendering yourself completely to your work, and abandoning the fear of failure.
 He will share personal stories and anecdotes that will both entertain and inspire your audience.

 Andre Dubus III grew up in mill towns on the Merrimack River along the Massachusetts-New Hampshire border.
-He is the author of six books including three New York Times bestsellers.
+He is the author of seven books including three New York Times bestsellers.
+His most recent is Gone So Long (2018).
 House of Sand and Fog was a #1 New York Times bestseller, a fiction finalist for the National Book Award, the Los Angeles Times Book Prize, and Booksense Book of the Year, and was an Oprah Book Club Selection, and was adapted into an Academy Award-nominated motion picture starring Ben Kingsley and Jennifer Connelly.
 The Garden of Last Days is soon to be a major motion picture.
 His memoir, Townie, was a #4 New York Times bestseller and a New York Times Editors Choice.
 Dirty Love was chosen as a Notable Book and Editors’ Choice from the New York Times, a Notable Fiction from The Washington Post, and a Kirkus Starred Best Book of 2013.
 Mr. Dubus has been awarded a Guggenheim Fellowship, The National Magazine Award for Fiction, Two Pushcart Prizes, and an American Academy of Arts and Letters Award in Literature.
 His books are published in over twenty-five languages.

 DIRTY LOVE (Short Story/Novella, 2013)